peterolson/BigInteger.js/README.md

  - another bigInt.
  - nothing, and it will return `bigInt.zero`.

  If you provide a second parameter, then it will parse `number` as a number in base `base`.
 Note that `base` can be any bigInt (even negative or zero).
 The letters "a-z" and "A-Z" will be interpreted as the numbers 10 to 35.
 Higher digits can be specified in angle brackets (`<` and `>`).
+The default `base` is `10`.

+ You can specify a custom alphabet for base conversion with the third parameter.
+The default `alphabet` is `"0123456789abcdefghijklmnopqrstuvwxyz"`.

+ The fourth parameter specifies whether or not the number string should be case-sensitive, i.e. whether `a` and `A` should be treated as different digits.
+By default `caseSensitive` is `false`.

 Examples: